Chrissy Steele: Career

-The record company flew her to Los Angeles to record demos for her follow-up album, after Magnet to Steeles commercial viability had passed.
-But Steele thought the material was not the right match.
-She wanted to adopt a more mature and reflective style, because she was no longer at ease with the "sexpot biker-chick" persona she was being advertised as.
-With grunge dominating the airwaves, her label waning, and it being bought out by the Chrysalis Group, Steele took her cue and decided to put the music business on the back burner for a while.
+After the album had run its course commercially, her record label flew her to Los Angeles to record demos for her follow-up album, but Steele felt the material wasn't a good fit.
+She was no longer comfortable with the "sexpot biker-chick" image she was being marketed under, but instead wanted to adopt a more introspective and adult style.
+With grunge dominating the airwaves, her label waning, and it being bought out by the Chrysalis Group, Steele took her cue, and decided to put the music business on the back burner for a while.
 As an avid environmentalist, she worked a term for Greenpeace in Vancouver – eventually returning to University in Victoria.
-She performed a few isolated concert dates with a new all-female backing band in Quebec City and Montreal in 1994, and sang guest vocals on Feehan's 1996 album Pray for Rain.
-By 1997 onwards, she was working as a graphic designer and communications professional in Victoria, B.C.
+She performed a few isolated concert dates with a new all-female backing band in Quebec City and Montreal in 1994, and sang guest vocals on Feehan's 1996 album Pray for Rain but, by 1997 onwards, she was working as a graphic designer and communications professional in Victoria, B.C.

 2000s

-As of 2022, Steele was working on new songs with Harlequin's original writer and guitarist Glen Willows, and her brother Bryan Southern.
-Her first single, "Insidious", was released on all the major streaming platforms on October 15, 2021.
+As of 2022, Steele is working on new songs with Harlequin's original writer and guitarist Glen Willows, and her brother Bryan Southern.

+Her first single "Insidious" was released on all the major streaming platforms on October 15, 2021.